-The following text presents a summary of the main characteristics of the Equity Compensation Plan established to attract and retain experienced and competent employees and officers and to encourage share ownership by such persons.
+The following text presents a summary of the main characteristics of the Equity Compensation Plan established to attract and retain experienced and competent employees and officers, and to encourage share ownership by such persons.

-In 1997, the Company established the Equity Compensation Plan for full-time employees, officers and directors of the Company and its subsidiaries.
-Effective in fiscal 2005, the options granted to directors of the Company were replaced by DSU (see "DSU Plan for Directors").
-Since April 2011, directors who are not full-time employees or officers of the Company or its subsidiaries are no longer eligible to participate under the Equity Compensation Plan.
-However the options previously granted to such directors remain exercisable in accordance with their terms and conditions.
+The Company has an Equity Compensation Plan for full-time employees and officers of the Company and its subsidiaries.
 The terms, exercise price and number of Common Shares covered by each option, as well as the vesting periods of such options, are determined by the Corporate Governance and HR Committee at the time the options are granted.
 The Equity Compensation Plan for options granted prior to July 31, 2007, provided that the exercise price may not be less than the closing price of the Common Shares on the TSX on the business day immediately preceding the date of grant.
 For options granted thereafter, the Equity Compensation Plan provides that the exercise price may not be less than the volume weighted average trading price for the five trading days immediately preceding the date of grant.
 Options granted under the Equity Compensation Plan may not be assigned, and expire ten years from the date of grant, provided that should the expiration date for an option fall within a blackout period or within nine business days following the expiration of a blackout period, such expiration date shall be automatically extended to the tenth business day after the end of the blackout period.
+Options which have been granted pursuant to the Equity Compensation Plan vest over a five-year period at a rate of 20% per year.
 The exercise price can be paid in cash or through a "broker cashless exercise" procedure, whereby the reserve of Common Shares is deducted in full accordingly.
 The maximum number of Common Shares which may be optioned in favour of any single individual shall not exceed 5% of the total number of outstanding Common Shares.
 The maximum number of Common Shares which may be issuable at any time to insiders of the Company shall not exceed 10% of the total number of outstanding Common Shares at such time.
 Moreover, the maximum number of Common Shares issued to insiders of the Company within any one-year period shall not exceed 10% of the total number of outstanding Common Shares at such time.

 In addition, the Equity Compensation Plan provides that, where an optionee's employment terminates for cause or for a serious reason, the vested portion of an option may not be exercised from the date of termination of such employment.
 Where an optionee's employment terminates by reason of death, injury or disability, the vested portion of an option at the date of termination of employment may be exercised within 180 days after such date or prior to the expiration of the original term of the option, whichever occurs first.
-Where an optionee's employment terminates by reason of retirement, and the optionee's age and his/her number of years of service total 70 years or more, taking into account only whole years, the vested portion of an option at the date of termination of termination of employment and the portion of an option to be vested within two years following such date may be exercised within 90 days after the expiration of such two-year period or prior to the expiration, the vested portion of an option at the date of termination, the vested portion of an option at the date of termination, the vested portion of an option at the date of termination, the vested portion of an option at the date of termination of the original term of the option, whichever occurs first.
+Where an optionee's employment terminates by reason of retirement, and the optionee's age and his/her number of years of service total 70 years or more, taking into account only whole years, the vested portion of an option at the date of termination of employment and the portion of an option to be vested within two years following such date may be exercised within 90 days after the expiration of such two-year period or prior to the expiration of the original term of the option, whichever occurs first.
 In all other circumstances of termination, the vested portion of an option at the date of termination of employment may be exercised within 90 days after such date or prior to the expiration of the original term of the option, whichever occurs first.